 Source: No Time for Flash Cards

 My kids never tire of making slime and playing with slime.
 Help them make this festive snow slime for themselves, or to hand out as Christmas gifts to friends!
 This recipe uses glue and liquid starch as the base.
-To make it into “snow” your kids will love adding silver and blue glitter and foil snowflakes. (or edible glitter!)

 4. Color by Letter Sheets